sdht0/coursera-downloader/README.md

 ==================
 About
 -----
-This is a python script to download coursera lecture videos and files.
+This is a python script to download coursera lecture videos and files (updated to work with the Jan 2013 updates to coursera platform).

 coursera.py has the following features:
 * rewritten with a class structure